Beginner's Guide to Journaling

 Choosing Your Journal

-The best journal is one you'll actually use.
+The best journal is one you will actually use.
 Consider:

 Getting Started: Simple Steps